lformella/xdcc-grabscher/README.md

 * Mac: dont know - send me an info if you are successfully running XG on mac :-)

 Change the XML file if you want, run the program and after that point your browser to __127.0.0.1:5556__ or whatever you have just specified.
 The default password should be __xgisgreat__.
-Because XG uses a websocket to serve the data you need a second port to open.
+Because since version 2 XG uses a websocket to serve the data you need a second port to open.
 This port will always be your specified port plus one.
-So the default value will be port _5557_.
+So the default value will be port __5557__.

 ![Password Dialog](http://xg.bitpir.at/images/help/password_dialog.png)